Are you cash strapped? Short on time?

 Lastly, don’t confine yourself to your “official” career or degree field.
 Look at your skills and identify any of the areas that are easy for you to do, but hard for everyone else.
 For instance, maybe you’re the person that everyone always seems to magically open up to, even complete strangers.
 Could you package that and offer a training to show introverts how to get better at having conversations?
 Or maybe you’re someone who instantly sees how something could be organized.
 Could you use that insight to open up other people’s eyes to a new way of seeing the world so that they end up less disorganized?

-You may see these topics as irrelevant or not lucrative enough, but we’ve seen people make money on topics as diverse as animal massage, dream interpretation, and happiness counseling, where you might not think there was a lot of money or enough interest for someone to make money.The important thing is to take action.
-Imperfect action is better than no action at all.Click To Tweet
+You may see these topics as irrelevant or not lucrative enough, but we’ve seen people make money on topics as diverse as animal massage, dream interpretation, and happiness counseling, where you might not think there was a lot of money or enough interest for someone to make money.[click_to_tweet tweet=”The important thing is to take action.
+Imperfect action is better than no action at all.” quote=”The important thing is to take action.
+Imperfect action is better than no action at all.”]

 The important thing is to take action.
 Imperfect action is better than no action at all.
 Start executing, and you can always pivot.
 Your first digital product might not be a slam dunk, but on the flip side, you miss 100% of the shots you don’t take.
 So if you’re attracted to creating your very own digital product, get out there and start making a ruckus.